TunnelBear is a Canadian Virtual Private Network (VPN) provider, which was founded in 2011.

 We conduct all VPN connection speed tests using a gigabit Ethernet connection located in the United States.
 We perform the tests using the provider’s Windows app and connect via OpenVPN over UDP.

-TunnelBear’s download speeds measured in at an average of 55 Mbps.
-While these are certainly fast, the provider’s lack of streaming support and limited P2P file-sharing support mean these speeds can’t be put to much use for two of the most popular VPN activities.
+TunnelBear’s download speeds measured at an average of 61 Mbps.
+While these are certainly fast, the provider’s lack of streaming support and limited P2P file-sharing support means these speeds can’t be put to much use for two of the most popular VPN activities.

 TunnelBear doesn’t restrict your online access with a data cap or bandwidth restrictions on paid subscription plans.
 Free subscriptions are limited to 500MB data per month, but there are no bandwidth limitations.